HimanskDevStuff/JetPackAndroid/NavigationComponentActionBarMenu/README.md

 • In this approach we can navigate to setting fragment from any fragment in that activity using global action.

-• It comes with drawbacks like it doesn't have compile time safety.
+• In the previous approach there was some drawbacks.
+It didn't have compile time safety.
 So for example if we add an id of other items then it will not give us compile time error but when we will run the app it will crash.
 So, it doesn’t gurantee compile time safety.

 • For this reason we have global actions
  ### Setting up global action for new fragment "Terms & Conditions"